addedinsights/my-portfolio/README.md

-# my-portfolio
+# This will serve as intro into my portfolio

-This is my professional portfolio GitHub repository.
+This is my professional portfolio.
+It uses AWS and ReactJS.